 *Notes on avoiding reimbursement pitfalls*

-- Always submit original receipts; Photocopies are never sufficient.
+- Always submit original receipts; Partial photocopies are never sufficient.

 - Complete the event date and number of people boxes on the Purchase Request.